-- Click Copy Link to the right of SP Entity ID / Issuer.
+- Click Copy Link in the SP Entity ID / Issuer field.

-- Click Copy Link to the right of Assertion Consumer URL.
+- Click Copy Link in the Assertion Consumer URL field.

-If you want to sign and encrypt authentication requests sent from Veeam Backup for AWS to the identity provider, you must select a certificate with a private key that will be used for encryption and signing:
+- [Optional] If you want to sign and encrypt authentication requests sent from Veeam Backup for AWS to the identity provider, select a certificate with a private key that will be used to sign and encrypt the requests:

 After you configure SSO settings, you can add user accounts that will be able to log in to Veeam Backup for AWS using single sign-on.
 For more information, see Adding User Accounts.